riddhi-mn/stock_analyzer/README.md

 # StockSync: Stock Analyzer
-PERN stack project that includes a stock dashboard.
+PERN stack project with unique user watchlists and real-time updates for American stocks using SSE.

+Also displays a 30-day moving average for data analytics.

 Uses JWT for authorization.